 Explanation rules describe sufficient conditions (the body of the rule) for an item to be classified in the class indicated at the head of the rule by the classifier under investigation.
 The correctness of a rule indicates that the rule covers every $a \in EN$, meaning that for each exemplar of S, either the body of the rule is not true, or both the body and the head of the rule are true.
+Of course we cannot know if the classifier is using the particular semantics, however, depending on the explanation dataset, explanation rules can provide useful information that can indicate potential biases of the classifier, that are expressed in the desired terminology.

 Example 1.
 Suppose we have the problem described in the motivating example of Section 3.1 with black-box classifiers predicting whether a person should seek medical advice based on audios of their cough, and that we are creating an explanation dataset in order to explain the respective classifiers.
 The vocabulary used should be designed so that it will produce meaningful explanations to the end-user, which in our case would probably be a doctor or another professional of the medical domain.
 In this case, it should contain concepts for the different medical terms like the findings (cough, sore throat, etc.), and according to the definition of the explanation dataset, the class categories (seek medical advice, or not) and the concept Exemplar as concept names (CN).
 Additionally, a role linking patients to the respective findings should exist in the role names (RN), and the patients as well as the findings themselves would be the individual names (IN).
-Following this, we create the vocabulary (\mathcal{V}) as shown below:
+Following this, we create the vocabulary (V) as shown below: